rinq/httpd/README.md

 Rinq is a cross-language command bus and distributed ephemeral data store.

-The Rinq HTTP daemon makes Rinq services available via HTTP/2 and WebSockets.
+The Rinq HTTP daemon makes Rinq services available via HTTP and WebSockets.

 ## Building and testing